-I pieced this super quick quilt of Christmas Angels in 1997 from pre-printed angel blocks and a pretty poinsettia print.
+CHRISTMAS ANGELS (or a cheater block quilt) is a super quick quilt of pre-printed angel blocks and a pretty poinsettia print.
 I cut the 8 pre-printed blocks apart and added the poinsettia print cut to the same size as the printed blocks (either 12″ or 14″ – at this point I forgot and my quilting scrapbook does not say either) so that the two prints alternated making a top 3 blocks by 5 blocks.

-After sewing the blocks were together, I added a border of green print (I usually do either a 4″ or 6″) around the outside.
+After sewing the blocks were together, I added a border of green print with metallic dots (I usually do either a 4″ or 6″) around the outside.
 I only spent an afternoon piecing this top together because the pieces were big.

 Tip: Watch for cheater blocks or panels that can be utilized to make quick projects or quilts for people in your life.